 SEN support and EHC plans can both include training for staff on how to manage your child’s condition.

-If there has been an incident, wait until you feel more calm.
+If there has been an incident, wait until you feel calmer.
 If talking to your child’s class teacher does not work, try talking to someone more senior.
 Follow the school’s complaints procedure.
 This should be published on their website.
 This will mean complaining in writing to:

 the school’s governors or academy trustees